BastienBYRA/CPE-Mapper/README.md

 Its main goal is to improve vulnerability identification in cases where standard package names fail to match known CPEs.

-# Highlights
+## Highlights
 - 📦 Easy to install and easy to use
 - ⚡ Lightweight and fast
 - 🔒 Security-focused with evidence-backed mappings
-- 🔍 Accurate vulnerability mapping through custom CPE associations
+- 🔍 Improved vulnerability detection through custom CPE mappings
 - ✨ Compatible CycloneDX JSON from 1.2 to 1.6
 - 🧩 Roadmap includes SPDX 2.x, XML support and custom user mappings database

 ---

-# How does it work
+## How does it work
 CPE-mapper is a rather simple tool.

 It does not analyze your source code or repository to guess which dependencies correspond to which CPEs.
 Instead, it relies on a [JSON mapping file (our CPE database)](./data/cpe-mapper.json) that explicitly defines, for each package name, the corresponding CPE.